 Nonradioactive waste water is discharged at eight locations along the Hanford reach of the Columbia River.
 Discharges consist of backwash from water intake screens, cooling water, water storage tank overflow, and fish laboratory waste water.
 Effluents from each outfall are monitored by the operating contractors.
-The Columbia River is also monitored by the United States Geological Survey, upstream and downstream of the Site, to verify compliance with Class A (WSDOE, 1977) water-quality requirements.
-In addition, numerous studies have evaluated, and in most cases resolved, the environmental issues associated with water intake and thermal discharge structures at Hanford (Page et al., 1977; WPPSS, 1978; Gray et al., 1979, 1986; DOE, 1982; Neitzel et al., 1982).
+The Columbia River is also monitored by the United States Geological Survey, upstream and downstream of the Site, to verify compliance with Class A [16] water-quality requirements.
+In addition, numerous studies have evaluated, and in most cases resolved, the environmental issues associated with water intake and thermal discharge structures at Hanford [17-22].